bigbinary/neeto-ui/src/Documentation/Layouts/Header.md

     Definition: 'To set a subtitle in the header section.'
     Type: 'String'
   - Prop: '**actionBlock**'
-    Definition: 'To specify the content to be rendered in the right side of the header component.'
+    Definition: 'To specify the content to be rendered in the right side of the header section.'
     Type: 'Valid JSX'
   - Prop: '**showMenu**'
     Definition: 'To change the icon in the menu button on opening and closing of the menu'